jameslyons/python_speech_features/README.md

 ======================

 This library provides common speech features for ASR including MFCCs and filterbank energies.
+If you are not sure what MFCCs are, and would like to know more have a look at this [MFCC tutorial](http://www.practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/).

 You will need numpy and scipy to run these files.